Understanding Raw Footage: Raw Wedding Footage. What You're Really Asking For

 ❌ It’s not a good idea if:

-You’re trying to avoid paying for a professional edit
+You’re attempting to avoid paying for a professional edit.

 Final Thoughts: Ask Questions, Not Assumptions